In Vitro Cardiotoxicity Screening Approaches

 Postdoctoral Positions Available

-The U.S. Food and Drug Administration is accepting applications for postdoctoral fellows to develop human cell- and protein-based assays for assessing cardiotoxicity of new drugs.
-Candidates should have received Ph.D. or equivalent degrees in computer sciences or life/health/medical sciences within the last five years.
+FDA is accepting applications for postdoctoral fellows to develop human cell- and protein-based assays for assessing cardiotoxicity of new drugs.
+Candidates should have received Ph.D. or equivalent degrees in computer sciences or life/health/medical sciences within the last five years, and must have resided in the United States for at least three of the past five years.
 Work will be done at NIEHS in Research Triangle Park, NC.

 Cardiotoxicity, or toxicity to the heart, is a major cause of failure of new drugs in mid- to late-stage development.
 Most cardiotoxicity testing is currently done in animals; these animal-based tests are expensive and time-consuming, and can fail to fully predict effects in humans.

 NICEATM is supporting an initiative to design, build, and test new non-animal approaches to assess cardiotoxicity hazard.
 The goal is to develop human cell- and protein-based assays to more efficiently screen drugs and chemicals for their potential to be toxic to the heart or circulatory system.
-The initiative is supported jointly by NTP (Biomolecular Screening Branch and NICEATM), the U.S. Food and Drug Administration (FDA) Center for Drug Evaluation and Research, and the Health and Environment Sciences Institute (HESI).
+The initiative is supported jointly by NTP (Biomolecular Screening Branch and NICEATM), the FDA Center for Drug Evaluation and Research, and the Health and Environment Sciences Institute (HESI).

 Two NTP projects within this initiative focus on in silico screening approaches for assessing cardiovascular safety.